One of the advantages of using Okteto is the ability to configure development environments as code, side by side with your application.

 Coming to the first step of deploying your application code, there are multiple options available for you to choose from.
 You can choose to deploy it on an existing cluster and use Okteto CLI to interact with this cluster.

-A second option available is Okteto Cloud.
-Using Okteto Cloud, you don't have to take care of setting up the infrastructure for deployment yourself.
-Okteto Cloud was built keeping dev environments in mind, so it also comes with useful additional features you would not find in a traditional cluster.
-To know more about it, you can head over to the Okteto Cloud documentation.
+A second option available is Okteto SaaS.
+Using Okteto SaaS, you don't have to take care of setting up the infrastructure for deployment yourself.
+Okteto SaaS was built keeping dev environments in mind, so it also comes with useful additional features you would not find in a traditional cluster.
+To know more about it, you can head over to the Okteto SaaS documentation.

 Another option available is Okteto Self-Hosted.
-Okteto Self-Hosted gives you all the features of Okteto Cloud - on your own infrastructure.
-This offers you full control of your Kubernetes infrastructure while delivering the same smooth experience you expect from Okteto Cloud.
+Okteto Self-Hosted gives you all the features of Okteto SaaS - on your own infrastructure.
+This offers you full control of your Kubernetes infrastructure while delivering the same smooth experience you expect from Okteto SaaS.
 The Okteto Self-Hosted documentation covers how you can get started with it.

 At a high level, a development environment is a Docker container that contains: